LionWeb-io/lionweb-typescript/README.md

 - `core`
   The "core stuff" such as: base types, the LionCore M3 (including the `builtins` language), and (de-)serialization.

+- `node-utils`
+  General TypeScript utilities that rely on Node.js.

 - `utilities`
   Utilities on top of the `core` packages that might be broadly useful, but should not go into the `core` package.